mattbroussard/expertflyer-util/README.md

 ## Other features

 - A "Depaginate" button appears the bottom of paginated flight alert lists.
 This removes pagination and shows everything on one page.
-- Flight alerts can be selected with a checkbox on the right side, then deleted in bulk.
+- Flight alerts can be selected with a checkbox on the right side, then deleted or resubmitted in bulk.
   - Optionally, deleted alerts can be re-added back to the queue used by the bulk adding feature described above.
   - You can shift-click to select a range of consecutive rows
 - Rows with "Yes" or non-zero availability are highlighted in green for easier visual identification on the Awards & Upgrades search page.